jpersson/prequel/README.md

 Prequel is a small set of classes making handling of SQL queries in Scala a bit easier.
 It takes care of connection handling/pooling, sql escaping, parameter conversion and to some extent transaction handling.

 Prequel was written by me, [Johan Persson](https://github.com/jpersson) since I was not really happy with what I could find in terms of jdbc based database libraries.
-The library is heavily influenced by projects like [Querulous](https://github.com/nkallen/querulous), [Simplifying JDBC](http://scala.sygneca.com/code/simplifying-jdbc) and unreleased work of [Tristan Juricek](https://github.com/tristanjuricek).
+The library is heavily inspired by projects like [Querulous](https://github.com/nkallen/querulous), [Simplifying JDBC](http://scala.sygneca.com/code/simplifying-jdbc) and unreleased work of [Tristan Juricek](https://github.com/tristanjuricek).

+## Database Compatibility

+Prequel should be compatible with most JDBC supported databases.
+I've only tested it using HSQLDB and PostgreSQL but MySQL and others should work fine.

+## Use at your own risk

+Although I'm using this library in my own projects I have not tested it with massive amounts of data so use at your own risk :-)

-# Not supported
+## Not supported

  * Logging (will be implemented later on)
  * Any config files for database configuration